Energy tariffs explained: How to check when your tariff is ending

 With so many suppliers offering different tariffs and prices, it can be hard to know which will best suit your business.

 If you've ever run an energy comparison at home, you'll know there are two main types of tariffs - fixed-rate and variable rate.
-But business energy is different, and there are other options you'll need to consider based on the size of your business along with how and when it uses energy.
+But business energy comparison is different, and there are other options you'll need to consider based on the size of your business along with how and when it uses energy.

 Below is a quick breakdown of the types of business energy deals on offer, along with some of the main pros and cons to help you decide on your next best deal.